crunchymaggots/MT6-Nubmaster/README.md

 # MT6-Nubmaster
-Utility for generating .nub files for MT6
+Utility for generating .nub files for ~~MT6~~ MT4 to MT6, and possibly beyond.
+Appears to be working with more titles that use NUSound2.

 Full disclosure, I'm a novice, so expect the source to be ass.
+This is basically just a shortcut to doing the hex editing manually.

 ## Preparing your audio track
 The program is making a few assumptions in it's current version: